Holy-Shine/NeuralMatrixFactorization/README.md

 # NeuralMatrixFactorization
-recommendation system with MatrixFactorization using ANN
+reproduce the classical model of recommendation system ———— Matrix Factorization by ANN
+some new algorithm will be added into system someday :)